• Skip to primary navigation

 Sharing is caring!

-Easy Orange Breakfast Crescents Recipe
+Orange Crescent Breakfast Rolls Recipe

 I discovered this recipe in a Gooseberry Patch cookbook long ago.
 When you’ve got a hungry team of men (who have gotten up early to do chores ) anxiously waiting for breakfast, every minute saved is important!

 I love a good breakfast crescent, but the orange flavor in these pastries gives it that little extra something special.
+It’s reminiscent of the recently retired Pillsbury Orange Danish.

-To do that, I use my favorite flavor-tool: the Microplane Zester!
+To do that, I use my favorite flavor tool: the Microplane Zester!
 This handy little tool quickly shaves all that flavorful citrus zest from the skin of your oranges, adding TONS of flavor without any calories or fat.
 I promise you, that orange zest makes these breakfast crescents pop!

-What to Love About this Recipe –
+What to Love About this Recipe

 • Crescent roll dough!
 Perfect for pastries….both sweet and savory.